mkatouda/placingmd/README.md

 This package is distributed under the MIT License.

+## Tutorial

+You can try tutorial of placingmd to know how to install and run: https://colab.research.google.com/github/mkatouda/placingmd/blob/main/placingmd_tutorial_jp.ipynb

 ## Required software

 placingmd also depends on a number of other softwares, some of which can should be installed seperately.
 They are: